 Close on Your Home

-Assuming the appraisal and inspection goes well, it’s time to close the deal.
+Assuming the appraisal and inspection go well, it’s time to close the deal.
 There will be a lot of paperwork to sign.
 No question, your hand will be tired when you are through.
 But you’ll also feel confident that your new home is not a lemon.
 Buying a home is not an easy process so when you do reach the closing table you should take a moment to reflect on your journey to get to this point.
 It's something to celebrate.

 Final Thoughts on Buying a Fixer-Upper: